Special Educational Needs and Disabilities

 Where a student has a statement or Education Healthcare Plan, and the Local Authority is proposing to name the Academy in the statement, the Academy will agree to the student’s admission.
 The only reason for not doing so is if the inclusion of that student would be incompatible with the education of other children and there are no reasonable steps the Academy could take to resolve this.
 If there is a disagreement between the Academy and the Local Authority on the placement of a student, there is a voluntary dispute resolution service backed up by the Secretary of State’s power to intervene.
 In the last, resort parents can appeal to the Special Educational Needs and Disability (SENDIST) Tribunal.

-For any complaints regarding SEND provision or support in the Academy please contact Ashlene Knight, SEND Lead Professional on email in the first instance.
+For any complaints regarding SEND provision or support in the Academy please contact Naomi Arthur, SEND Lead Professional on email in the first instance.
 For formal complaints, please follow the Academy complaints procedure which can be found here.